 Sometimes, depending on the conditions or subject matter and the interpreter's ability to memorize, the interpreter may ask the speaker to stop after each sentence or group of sentences.
 This requires less effort to memorize and presents less risk of omission.

-In simultaneous interpretation, as the expression suggests, the interpreter listens, thinks, translates and speaks at the same time as the speaker.
+In simultaneous interpreting, as the expression suggests, the interpreter listens, thinks, translates, and speaks at the same time as the speaker.

 However, before the interpreter can translate the speaker's message, he or she must be able to hear at least part of the sentence being spoken.
 Simultaneous interpreting is therefore never synchronized because there is always an inevitable slight time lag of a few seconds between the speaker's words and their translation.

 Simultaneous interpreting requires extreme concentration which requires the presence in the booth of at least two professionals who take turns at the microphone every 20 to 30 minutes.

 In deciding whether to choose simultaneous or consecutive interpreting, both the interpreter and the client must bear in mind the impact of each interpreting type.

 The consecutive interpreter has more control over the situation: he or she can clear up ambiguities, have the meaning of terms that are problematic to him or her repeated or clarified.
 Consecutive interpreting is still taught in most conference interpreting schools, where it is seen as a springboard to learning simultaneous interpreting techniques.